-Hamilton Beach Brands Holding Company (NYSE:HBB) has announced that it will be increasing its periodic dividend on the 15th of June to $0.11, which will be 4.8% higher than last year's comparable payment amount of $0.105.
-This will take the annual payment to 4.0% of the stock price, which is above what most companies in the industry pay.
+The board of Hamilton Beach Brands Holding Company (NYSE:HBB) has announced that it will pay a dividend on the 15th of March, with investors receiving $0.105 per share.
+This means the annual payment is 3.2% of the current stock price, which is above the average for the industry.

 Hamilton Beach Brands Holding's Payment Has Solid Earnings Coverage

 We like to see robust dividend yields, but that doesn't matter if the payment isn't sustainable.
 Prior to this announcement, Hamilton Beach Brands Holding's earnings easily covered the dividend, but free cash flows were negative.
 With the company not bringing in any cash, paying out to shareholders is bound to become difficult at some point.

 If the trend of the last few years continues, EPS will grow by 5.9% over the next 12 months.
 If the dividend continues along recent trends, we estimate the payout ratio will be 20%, which is in the range that makes us comfortable with the sustainability of the dividend.